menabebawy1/github-tutorial/README.md

 3. Make the changes you need to your README file and wait untill it is saved.
 4. Add your file to the staging area by typing in `git add FILENAME`.
 This will add your file to be commited.
 5. You will then need to commit your files by typing in `git commit -m "message name"`.
 Make sure that your message is appropriate; it should tell you what changes you made and be in the present tense. _EX: "fix screenshot"_
 6. You will then need to go to github and create a repository by going to the top right corner and pressing on the + and then clicking on "new repository".
-As shown below:
+As shown Above:
 ![](theplus.png)
 7. You then name your repository and decide if you want it to be private or public. **Remember: your repository name has to be the same as your directory's name.**
 8. Press on create new repository, then you will see in the top left corner SSH or HTTPS; choose the SSH option as show in the image below.